 Hollard was faced with a volume 1,5 million emails per year coming in from the broker community.
 The content of this communication, including attachments, needed to be interpreted and classified in order to carry out the instructions required to process each case.
 Mounting backlogs represented a big problem, along with the challenge of completing the workflow in compliance with Service Level Agreements (SLAs) and specific regulatory and statutory provisions.

 LarcAI turned to UiPath, chosen for its uniquely open architecture and ability to integrate AI services to meet the intelligent processing requirements of end-to-end automation at Hollard.
-The solution involved machine learning, natural language processing, intelligent OCR and analytics capabilities, blending into a single user interface the accuracy, speed and scale of UiPath’s Enterprise RPA Platform with the expert capabilities from Microsoft Cognitive Toolkit, IBM Watson and ABBYY.
+The solution involved machine learning, natural language processing (NLP), intelligent OCR, and analytics capabilities, blending into a single user interface the accuracy, speed and scale of the UiPath Enterprise RPA Platform with the expert capabilities from Microsoft Cognitive Toolkit and IBM Watson.

 “In the AI field where we are employing robots to do the work of humans, open architecture tools may prove very valuable as communication between robots, humans and systems will be vital.
 The open platform and architecture of UiPath allow for communication between legacy and newer systems that was previously not possible without many hours of analysis and code.
 An AI and robotic solution is the way forward and UiPath allows us to pave that road.”
 (Jannie Strydom, CEO LarcAI)

 The results were outstanding.
 Not only did the automation remove backlog risks, but processing is now performed in real time, with 98% of cases being dealt with autonomously by the software robots 600% times faster than before, saving around 2000 work hours per month.
 As part of the objective, the intelligent RPA solution managed to lower the cost per transaction by a whopping 91%.